sivaprasad2020-byte/AI-Health-Decision-Making/README.md

 * assessing urgency
 * deciding next actions

+The research evolved from trust calibration to decision-making under uncertainty.

 ---

 # Final Insight

-> People do not seek health answers from AI.
+> People do not want AI to replace doctors.

-> They seek help deciding what to do next.
+> They want AI to help them decide what to do next.

 ---

-# About the Researcher
+# About The Researcher

 **Sivaprasad Paliyath**

-Senior UX Researcher | Product Thinker | AI UX Research
+Senior UX Researcher | Product Thinker | Human-AI Interaction

 Areas of interest:

+* AI UX Research
-* Human-AI interaction
+* Human decision-making
-* AI decision-making
+* Conversational AI
 * Trust and uncertainty
 * AI product experiences
 * Behavioral research